wikimedia-gadgets/gadget-deploy/README.md

 - **Frontend**: http://localhost:3000
 - **Backend**: http://localhost:3001

 The `PORT` environment variable can be used to configure the ports on which client and server run.
-The client connects to the server using the VITE_BACKEND_URL configured in `.env.development` file.
+Backend API calls are also sent to the frontend URL.
+Vite proxies them to the backend (see configuration in vite.config.ts).

 ### Production mode